5G-ERA/docs/Middleware/architecture/readme.md

 ![middleware architecture](../diagrams/crop-architecture.png)

-The main components of the Middleware are:
+The main elements of the Middleware are:

-* Gateway - It redirects the traffic across the Middleware system meaning rerouting to the microservices within the system.
+* [Gateway](./gateway/readme.md)-It redirects the traffic across the Middleware system meaning rerouting to the microservices within the system.
 It also handles the authentication and authorization process.

-* Task Planner - Integrating the semantic knowledge of the vertical into resource planning.
+* [Task Planner](./task-planner/readme.md) - Integrating the semantic knowledge of the vertical into resource planning.
 It is part of the vertical-level life cycle management implemented by Middleware.

-* Resource Planner - is responsible for assigning the placement example, on the cloud, Edge to the tasks.
+* [Resource Planner](./resource-planner/readme.md) - is responsible for assigning the placement example, on the cloud, Edge to the tasks.

-* Orchestrator - it orchestrates the deployment process of resources.
+* [Orchestrator](./orchestrator/readme.md) - is responsible for the deployment process of resources.
 It is responsible for the vertical-level lifecycle management of the deployed services

-* Redis Interface - allows the users to retrieve, insert, and update data from/into the Redis-Server
+* [Redis Interface](./redis-interface/readme.md) - allows the users to retrieve, insert, and update data from/into the Redis-Server
-ROS: robotics framework

 Additionally, there is a CentralApi service that connects all the Middleware instances.